alex-james-vukovity/react-file-structure/README.md

 Why?
 Type names make it easy to find a specific file type using an editor or IDE's fuzzy search techniques.

 Why?
-Unabbreviated type names such as .service are descriptive and unambiguous.
-Abbreviations such as .srv, .svc, and .serv can be confusing.
+Unabbreviated type names such as .interface are descriptive and unambiguous.

 Why?
 Type names provide pattern matching for any automated tasks.

-Do use consistent names for all assets named after what they represent.

-Do use upper camel case for class names.

-Do match the name of the symbol to the name of the file.

-Do append the symbol name with the conventional suffix (such as Component, Directive, Module, Pipe, or Service) for a thing of that type.

-Do give the filename the conventional suffix (such as .component.ts, .directive.ts, .module.ts, .pipe.ts, or .service.ts) for a file of that type.

 Why?
 Consistent conventions make it easy to quickly identify and reference assets of different types.